Common name: Bulloak, Buloke

 Cones on peduncle 0–5 mm long; bracteoles acute to obtuse, with obtuse protuberance much shorter than the bracteole body and diverging near base.

-Distribution and occurrence: Widespread in most of the State except the far west.
+Distribution and occurrence: Widespread in most of the State except the far west and coastal regions.
 Also in Qld, Vic, SA.

 NSW subdivisions: NC, CC, NT, ST, NWS, CWS, SWS, NWP, SWP, NFWP, CT